microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationSchool.md

               - `[Description <String>]`: Optional textual description for the channel.
               - `[DisplayName <String>]`: Channel name as it will appear to the user in Microsoft Teams.
               - `[Email <String>]`: The email address for sending messages to the channel.
 Read-only.
+              - `[FilesFolder <IMicrosoftGraphDriveItem1>]`: driveItem
+              - `[Messages <IMicrosoftGraphChatMessage1[]>]`: A collection of all the messages in the channel.
+A navigation property.
+Nullable.
+                - `[Id <String>]`: Read-only.
+                - `[Attachments <IMicrosoftGraphChatMessageAttachment[]>]`: Attached files.
+Attachments are currently read-only – sending attachments is not supported.
+                  - `[Content <String>]`: The content of the attachment.
+If the attachment is a rich card, set the property to the rich card object.
+This property and contentUrl are mutually exclusive.
+                  - `[ContentType <String>]`: The media type of the content attachment.
+It can have the following values: reference: Attachment is a link to another file.
+Populate the contentURL with the link to the object.file: Raw file attachment.
+Populate the contenturl field with the base64 encoding of the file in data: format.image/: Image type with the type of the image specified ex: image/png, image/jpeg, image/gif.
+Populate the contentUrl field with the base64 encoding of the file in data: format.video/: Video type with the format specified.
+Ex: video/mp4.
+Populate the contentUrl field with the base64 encoding of the file in data: format.audio/: Audio type with the format specified.
+Ex: audio/wmw.
+Populate the contentUrl field with the base64 encoding of the file in data: format.application/card type: Rich card attachment type with the card type specifying the exact card format to use.
+Set content with the json format of the card.
+Supported values for card type include:application/vnd.microsoft.card.adaptive: A rich card that can contain any combination of text, speech, images,,buttons, and input fields.
+Set the content property to,an AdaptiveCard object.application/vnd.microsoft.card.animation: A rich card that plays animation.
+Set the content property,to an AnimationCardobject.application/vnd.microsoft.card.audio: A rich card that plays audio files.
+Set the content property,to an AudioCard object.application/vnd.microsoft.card.video: A rich card that plays videos.
+Set the content property,to a VideoCard object.application/vnd.microsoft.card.hero: A Hero card.
+Set the content property to a HeroCard object.application/vnd.microsoft.card.thumbnail: A Thumbnail card.
+Set the content property to a ThumbnailCard object.application/vnd.microsoft.com.card.receipt: A Receipt card.
+Set the content property to a ReceiptCard object.application/vnd.microsoft.com.card.signin: A user Sign In card.
+Set the content property to a SignInCard object.
+                  - `[ContentUrl <String>]`: URL for the content of the attachment.
+Supported protocols: http, https, file and data.
+                  - `[Id <String>]`: Read-only.
+Unique id of the attachment.
+                  - `[Name <String>]`: Name of the attachment.
+                  - `[ThumbnailUrl <String>]`: URL to a thumbnail image that the channel can use if it supports using an alternative, smaller form of content or contentUrl.
+For example, if you set contentType to application/word and set contentUrl to the location of the Word document, you might include a thumbnail image that represents the document.
+The channel could display the thumbnail image instead of the document.
+When the user clicks the image, the channel would open the document.
+                - `[BodyContent <String>]`: The content of the item.
+                - `[BodyContentType <String>]`: bodyType
+                - `[CreatedDateTime <DateTime?>]`: Read only.
+Timestamp of when the chat message was created.
+                - `[DeletedDateTime <DateTime?>]`: Read only.
+Timestamp at which the chat message was deleted, or null if not deleted.
+                - `[Etag <String>]`: Read-only.
+Version number of the chat message.
+                - `[From <IMicrosoftGraphIdentitySet>]`: identitySet
+                - `[HostedContents <IMicrosoftGraphChatMessageHostedContent[]>]`:
+                  - `[Id <String>]`: Read-only.
+                - `[Importance <String>]`:
+                - `[LastModifiedDateTime <DateTime?>]`: Read only.
+Timestamp of when the chat message is created or edited, including when a reply is made (if it's a root chat message in a channel) or a reaction is added or removed.
+                - `[Locale <String>]`: Locale of the chat message set by the client.
+                - `[Mentions <IMicrosoftGraphChatMessageMention[]>]`: List of entities mentioned in the chat message.
+Currently supports user, bot, team, channel.
+                  - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
+Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
+                  - `[MentionText <String>]`: String used to represent the mention.
+For example, a user's display name, a team name.
+                  - `[Mentioned <IMicrosoftGraphIdentitySet>]`: identitySet
+                - `[MessageType <String>]`:
+                - `[PolicyTipComplianceUrl <String>]`:
+                - `[PolicyTipGeneralText <String>]`:
+                - `[PolicyTipMatchedConditionDescriptions <String[]>]`:
+                - `[PolicyViolationDlpAction <String>]`: chatMessagePolicyViolationDlpActionTypes
+                - `[PolicyViolationJustificationText <String>]`:
+                - `[PolicyViolationUserAction <String>]`: chatMessagePolicyViolationUserActionTypes
+                - `[PolicyViolationVerdictDetails <String>]`: chatMessagePolicyViolationVerdictDetailsTypes
+                - `[Reactions <IMicrosoftGraphChatMessageReaction[]>]`:
+                  - `[CreatedDateTime <DateTime?>]`:
+                  - `[ReactionType <String>]`:
+                  - `[User <IMicrosoftGraphIdentitySet>]`: identitySet
+                - `[Replies <IMicrosoftGraphChatMessage1[]>]`:
+                - `[ReplyToId <String>]`: Read-only.
+Id of the parent chat message or root chat message of the thread.
+(Only applies to chat messages in channels not chats)
+                - `[Subject <String>]`: The subject of the chat message, in plaintext.
+                - `[Summary <String>]`: Summary text of the chat message that could be used for push notifications and summary views or fall back views.
+Only applies to channel chat messages, not chat messages in a chat.
+                - `[WebUrl <String>]`:
               - `[Tabs <IMicrosoftGraphTeamsTab[]>]`: A collection of all the tabs in the channel.
 A navigation property.
                 - `[Id <String>]`: Read-only.
                 - `[ConfigurationContentUrl <String>]`: Url used for rendering tab contents in Teams.
 Required.